Date Thesis Awarded

 Using strontium isotope stratigraphy, the period of formation of the Camp Roosevelt shell bed was demonstrated to be on the order of ~600 kyr.
 This same period of formation, on the order of 105 years, was consistent across all three localities studied.
 These findings provide the first geochemical evidence to support the hypothesis that the major complex shell beds formed as a series of condensed parasequences.
 Combining existing data from Kidwell (1982a) with more recent fieldwork allowed for a comparison of ecology among three of the four major complex shell beds.
 Characterizing the ecology of the major complex shell beds revealed a striking difference between the community composition of the shell beds from the Calvert Formation and those of the Choptank Formation, with higher levels of diversity seen in the Late Miocene when compared to the Early Miocene.
 However, future work must focus on more intensive sampling of the biostratigraphic intervals within the shell beds to determine the probable biological or geological cause of this long-term increase in diversity seen during the Miocene.

 Zimmt, Joshua B., "Exploring the Calvert Cliffs: Interpreting classic Miocene sequences through the application of strontium isotope stratigraphy and paleoecology" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1025.